GelamiSalami/blog/_posts/2023-12-03-ray-plane-intersection.md

 $$ t = -\frac {O \cdot \hat N - d} {\hat D \cdot \hat N} $$

-As we have seen, as simple as the plane is there is quite a bit more to them. <br>
+As we have seen, there is quite a bit more to planes as simple as they seems. <br>
-Stay tuned on the next part where we extend this using multiple planes to intersect boxes!
+Stay tuned on the next part where we extend this using multiple planes to intersect boxes.
 Seeya! 🐸

 [^1]: [Dot product basics](https://sites.math.washington.edu/~king/coursedir/m445w04/notes/vector/dotproduct.html), [Dot product - Wikipedia](https://en.wikipedia.org/wiki/Dot_product#Properties)
 [^2]: [Scalar projection - Wikipedia](https://en.wikipedia.org/wiki/Scalar_projection)